serge-m/serge-m.github.io/content/2017/01/openvpn-on-vps-using-docker.md

 Download easyrsa for ca:
 [github](https://github.com/OpenVPN/easy-rsa/releases)

+You can specify a directory to store generated keys using `EASYRSA_PKI` environment variable. `$PWD/pki` is used by default.

 ### Set up CA (certification authority)
 It is better to use a separate computer to host CA.